 - Authors & Reviewers

 Aside from these extremely helpful groups, I recommend seeking out ones dedicated to your specific genre, as well.
 You’ll be more likely to find willing beta readers and reviewers from those who are already partial to your story’s type.
-Also, you do not have to pay for beta readers, so don’t fall for that scam!
+Also, you do not have to pay for beta readers, unless you want to.
+Sometimes paid betas are more thorough and provide more helpful feedback.
+It’s your choice.

 ***Note: It is crucial that you give your beta readers a specific time frame in which you expect to hear back from them, otherwise it could take months.
 I take that a step further by listing it in the post on Goodreads to begin with, as well as in the first contact email with anyone who shows an interest.
 Be fair.
 These people are taking time out of their busy schedules to help you for FREE so don’t make it a very short time frame and expect people to get it back to you in like a week.
 Beta reading is a lot more thorough than just reviewing!